jmoorey1/finance/README.md

 - **MySQL** 8.x
 - **Python** 3.x
 - **Bootstrap 5**
-- **cron** (for automated forecasting and email)
+- **cron** for scheduled forecasting, updates, and reporting

 ---

-## 🔭 Roadmap
+## 🔭 Next Direction

+The platform has moved beyond simple transaction tracking and now has the foundations for:

-- Enhanced graphs and mobile-first UX
+- stronger authentication and request protection
-- Multi-year planning support
-- Smarter alerting engine
-- Recategorization and tagging tools
+- smarter alerting and watcher-style analysis
-- Role-based access or user-specific views (optional)
-- Net worth tracker and investment forecasting (stretch)
+- reduced dependence on manual monitoring
+- cleaner operational reporting
+- possible future automated bank-feed ingestion, if the integration cost proves worthwhile

 ---

 ## 👨‍👩‍👧‍👦 Family-Centered Design

-This system was built not just for tracking — but for making sure my wife and I can always stay ahead of our bills, optimize savings, and make financial decisions together.
-It's fast, clean, and works great from an iPhone.
+This system was built to answer practical household questions, not just accounting ones:

+- Are we safe this month?
+- How much needs moving from savings?
+- Are we drifting into a hole later in the quarter?
+- Can we afford the next big payment without breaking something else?

+It is designed to help my wife and me make decisions together, with less spreadsheet archaeology and fewer unpleasant surprises.

 ---

 ## 🧠 Author

-Built and maintained by **John** as a fully self-hosted, personal finance automation suite.
+Built and maintained by **John** as a self-hosted household finance platform.

 ---

 ## 📌 License

 This is a personal, private project.
-No license or distribution currently intended.
+No public license or distribution is currently intended.

----